Ragothaman/StockOrderFlow/docs/AD-6-testing.md

 # Testing Steps for AD-6

-To verify the greeting message update:
+To verify that the greeting message has been successfully updated, follow these testing steps:

 1. Ensure the Spring Boot application is running.
-2. Open a web browser or use a tool like cURL to send a GET request to the root URL ("/") of the application.
+2. Open a web browser and navigate to the root URL of the application (e.g., http://localhost:8080).
-3. Verify that the response body contains the updated greeting message "hayabusa".
+3. Verify that the page displays the new greeting message "hayabusa".
-4. Confirm that the application is still functioning correctly and there are no errors or exceptions.
+4. Interact with other parts of the application, if applicable, to ensure the overall functionality remains intact.

-If the response contains "hayabusa" and the application is running without issues, the greeting message update has been successfully implemented.
+If the new greeting message is displayed correctly and the application functions as expected, the implementation can be considered successful.